lucidworks/lucidworks-view/docs/HowToUseQueryBuilder.md

 ### Writing your own transformers
 You can add transformers in a service or in module config.
 Just inject QueryBuilderProvider or QueryBuilder.

 The registerTransformer function allows you to register any transformers you want for use.
-These are then used in a keyvalue pair and are triggered via the 'transformer' property of a key value pair.
+These are then used in a keyvalue object and are triggered via the 'transformer' property of a key value object.

 Example registering a transformer
 ```